-Only one of you will be lucky enough to win this Pom-Pom Faux Mink Scraf in my giveaway draw which is closing on 18 Oct ’09 at 9pm (Malaysian time), so…. just in case you didn’t win, I made this tutorial for those who wish to knit one for yourself or as a Christmas gift for friends this coming winter
+Only one of you will be lucky enough to win this Pom-Pom Mink Scarf in my giveaway draw which has closed on 18 Oct ’09 at 9pm (Malaysian time), so…. just in case you didn’t win, I made this tutorial for those who wish to knit one for yourself or as a Christmas gift for friends this coming winter 🙂

 Dimension: 7.5″ (190mm) W x 42″ (1070mm) L

 1. 5 x 50 gram of Rapunzel yarn from Steinbach Wolle.
-Other yarn brand will call it Pom-pom yarn, or Marshmallow yarn
+Other yarn brands will call it pom-pom yarn, or Marshmallow yarn

 2. A pair of 4mm needles

 Start by cast-on with the straight yarn before a big pom-pom.
 The cast-on I used is “loop cast-on” or “wrap cast-on”.
 The Grey small pom-pom (on the left) is the tail end and the Brown big pom-pom (on the right) is at the start.

 Make a loop and insert the knitting needle into the loop.
 Make sure that the tail end is behind the start of the yarn as shown in the picture.